 Made of concrete, it seems a bit dated for today's post-modern eyes.
 It feels derelict if not ugly, surrounded only by favelas during the year, when it serves smaller cultural events.

 However, it is transformed and comes to life during Carnival.
 It becomes truly magnificent and overpowering, lit up with special effects on Samba Parade nights, filled with thousands of cheering spectators and surrounded by many other thousands who could not get in.

-It is currently under reconstruction according to Niemeyer's original design and will hold around 90,000 spectators from 2015 Carnival onwards, to accommodate the ever-growing Rio Carnival Parade and for the opening ceremonies of the 2016 Olympic Games.
+It has recently been reconstructed according to Niemeyer's original design to hold around 90,000 spectators from 2015 Carnival onwards, to accommodate the ever-growing Rio Carnival Parade and for the opening ceremonies of the 2016 Olympic Games.

 The Sambodromo is located at the recognized birthplace of samba.
 It begins at Avenida Presidente Vargas, near Praça Quinze and ends in Rua Frei Caneca.